thoughtbot/administrate/docs/customizing_dashboards.md

 **Field::HasMany**

 `:limit` - Set the number of resources to display in the show view.
+If not want use paginate in show page, you can set as `0` or `false`.
 Default is `5`.

 `:sort_by` - What to sort the association by in the show view.

 `:direction` - What direction the sort should be in, `:asc` (default) or `:desc`.

-`:paginate` - Specifies if the paginate is enable in show page.
-Default is `true`.

 `:primary_key` (deprecated) - Specifies object's primary_key.